Crossing Jordan: Production

 Crossing Jordan was created by Tim Kring and was produced by Tailwind Productions in association with NBCUniversal.
 Singer-songwriter duo Wendy and Lisa scored the music for the show.
 Eric Rigler's pipes and whistles can be heard in most episodes.
-The scientific aspects of the show are comparable to CSI: Crime Scene Investigation, but Crossing Jordan is more character-driven and less graphic than the CSI franchise.

 In the first season, Hennessy was the only cast member visible during the opening credits, which featured Eric Rigler's arrangement of a traditional Irish tune "The Boys on the Hilltop" (a quicker tempo, but shorter version of "Reels Part One -- The Boys on the Hilltop" from the Bad Haggis CD Trip).
 Starting with the second season, the credits showed all the major players and used a more rock-like, less-Irish-sounding opening theme.

 Crossing Jordan is set in the same fictional universe as fellow NBC series Las Vegas.
 In the season-four episode "What Happens in Vegas Dies in Boston", a case takes Jordan and Woody to Las Vegas, where Woody became very well-acquainted with the Montecito's casino host, Sam Marquez (Vanessa Marcil).
 They maintained a long-distance relationship for a while: O'Connell appeared in five episodes of Las Vegas and Vanessa Marcil appeared as Sam in two Crossing Jordan episodes.